 Data analysis: Linear regression or the Mann-Kendall test of annual median water clarity by year for individual waterbodies.
-Data for the computation of annual medians will be limited to the defined index period (June - September) and include all data points for the given "deep spot" sample location for each respective trend lake or pond .
+Data for the computation of annual medians will be limited to the defined index period (June - September) and include all data points for the given "deep spot" sample location for each respective trend lake or pond.
 A significant trend is defined as one that has $\leq 5\%$ chance of occurring at random ($\alpha \leq 0.05$).
-Each reporting period will add 5 points (5 years) to the trend analysis.
-Rates of change for significant trends will be computed by dividing the slope of the trend line by the overall mean of the site computed by taking the mean of the annual medians.
+Each reporting period will add three to five points per year to the trend analysis.
+Rates of change for significant trends will be represented by the slope of the trend line.
+Percent change will be reported by dividing the rate of change by the overall median.

-2) What is the percentage of trend locations that have lower (high or similar) water clarity measures in the current five years compared to each of the previous reporting periods?
+2) What is the percentage of trend locations that have lower (higher or similar) water clarity measures in the current five years compared to each of the previous reporting period?